asmuth/brokerd/readme.md

 To add/publish events, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
 Consequent events/json-objects may be seperated by newline, whitespace, zero-byte or tab.
-The only constraint on the format of your json events is, that Fyrehose will add a `_time` key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).
+The only constraint on the format of your json events is that Fyrehose will add a `_time` key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).